riscv-admin/sig-soft-cpu/TG/CX/CHARTER-mini.md

 ## Exclusions

 Not every arbitrary custom extension can be a composable extension.
-In particular, the first release of CX will likely support only unprivileged computational instructions.
-In particular, control-flow instructions will likely be excluded.
+For example, the current scope excludes custom instructions that can alter control flow.
+Hence, the first release of CX will likely support only unprivileged computational instructions.

 Load/store instructions that operate on main memory, while important, add a level of complexity that may require it to be deferred until a successive